 You see what I did there.
 I just place positive reinforcements to two different types of ecommerce aspirants: ones who do have a shop and ones who may build a shop in future.
 This is what SEO is all about.
 Search engines bring affirmations for your queries.
 For someone who is searching “gummy bears”, she should get results for bear-shaped fruit-gelatin delights.
 This is an affirmative result.

 But in the results, the user will get many choices.
 Therefore, it is necessary to optimize website for search engines.
-Only a website with proper SEO can make its way to top search rankings.
+Only a store with proper ecommerce SEO can make its way to top search rankings.

 So, the question is: How to do SEO for an ecommerce website?